 However, with Chapter 7 bankruptcy comes several drawbacks that can affect your life down the line.
 Weighing the pros and cons of Chapter 7 bankruptcy is important before you decide whether Chapter 7 bankruptcy is right for you.
 Sometimes, the aftermath of filing for bankruptcy can be unclear but with the help of a bankruptcy lawyer, you can get the advice you need, when you need it.
 If you think it can be costly to obtain a lawyer, zero-down bankruptcy programs are available so you don’t have to put a penny down on upfront legal fees to get help from a professional.
-Contact a bankruptcy attorney today to talk to you about all the options you have in front of you to get debt relief.
+Contact a law firm handling chapter 7 bankruptcy in Phoenix today to talk to you about all the options you have in front of you to get debt relief.

 Can I Get A Credit Card After Filing for Chapter 7 Bankruptcy?